boolaz/BooLet/README.md

     2016-07-06|16:30:29|109.128.211.78|/|Belgium|AS5432

 Of course you're free to chose the fields order : ``dhiuns`` is not ``idhsnu``

+You can also search for lines with anomalies
+    Ex: boolet.py -f oiur --anomaly sqli,dirtrav
+    Ex: boolet.py -f oiur --anomaly all

+use the --help option of boolet for more options

 How to export output data
 -------------------------